Clean Air Ducts can help decrease breathing problems and electric bills

 Dust leads to mold, upper respiratory problems

-In hot, humid climates, it is especially important to keep dust out of the system because dust and dirt are food source for mold.
-Routine cleaning and keeping it clean reduce the likelihood of having mold in your air supply.
-A lot of time the dust in in your home or business does affect you if you have asthma or allergies.
-Combined with dealing with mold, it will absolutely cause upper respiratory problems.
+In hot, humid climates, it’s especially important to keep dust out of the system because dust and dirt are a food source for mold.
+Keeping it clean reduces the likelihood of having mold in your air supply.
+“If you have asthma or allergies, a lot of times dust does affect that,” White said.
+“But when you start dealing with mold, that will absolutely give you upper respiratory problems.”

-You should have your system inspected annual to make sure your coils, return air and ductwork are clean.
-When you should have them cleaned depends on what goes on in your living space.
 If you have remodeled, changed carpets or done any construction work, it’s a good time to get the duct system cleaned, because improvement projects stir up a lot of dust.
-If you have never have your ducts inspected or cleaned, now would be a good time.